grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 | Rate        | `rate`                                                                                                                                                                                                              |
 | Trend       | `avg`, `min`, `max`, `med` and `p(N)` where `N` is a number between 0.0 and 100.0 meaning the percentile value to look at, e.g. `p(99.99)` means the 99.99th percentile.
 The unit for these values is milliseconds. |

-Here is a (slightly contrived) sample script that uses all different types of metrics, setting different types of thresholds for each:
+This (slightly contrived) sample script uses all different types of metrics, setting different types of thresholds for each:

 <CodeGroup labels={["thresholds-all.js"]} lineNumbers={[true]}>